Summiting Cradle Mountain was at the top of my Tasmania bucket list.

 Kitchen Hut to Marions Lookout

-Expect lots of tourists as you make your way back to Dove Lake via Marions Lookout, as this is a popular route.
+You’ll likely encounter more tourists on the return to Dove Lake via Marions Lookout, as it’s a popular route.

 After the spectacular views from Hansons Peak and Cradle Mountain summit, Marions Lookout didn’t quite compare.